Arizona Workers Compensation FAQ

-Have questions about workers compensation?
+Have questions about worker’s compensation?
 Refer to these frequently asked questions to find the answers you need.
 Want to discuss the details of your potential case with one of the professionals at Phillips Law Group?
-Fill out the Free Case Review form to your right to get started now.
+Contact a Phoenix workers compensation lawyer today by calling 1-800-706-3000 or fill out the Free Case Review form to your right to get started now.

 Frequently Asked Questions about Workers Comp

 - Can I be fired for hiring a lawyer?

 - Can I get a second opinion on my diagnosis?

 - Can I still contact the adjuster after retaining legal representation?

 - Does the Medical Rehabilitation Nurse have to accompany me to doctors appointments?

 - If a doctor provides a work release, am I required to resume immediately?